nitlang/nitutorial/ffi2.md

 Nit can provide an automatic wrapping of extern date structure as classes.
 Theses class are declared `extern`.

-The goal of extern class is to.
+The goal of extern class is to describe data that live in the foreign language.
-Like a normal class, an extern class can define, inehrit and redefine methods, foreign ou pure Nit.
+Like a normal class, an extern class can define, inherit and redefine methods.
+Methods can event be foreign or pure Nit.
+The only restriction is that extern class cannot have attributes (data lives in the foreight world) and can only specializes interfaces or other extern classes.

+The advantage of extern class is that the values are no more opaque in the exterm methods.
+When an extern class is used to type a parameter or the return value of an extern method, then the value is directly accessible.

+The foreign type is indicated after the class name with the now traditional back-quoted curly-bracket notation.

 ~~~nit
 `{